 A recent survey suggests that the average Brit is eating only half of their daily recommended five portions of fruit and vegetables, with many children not even getting that.

-I heard one dietician comment that the reason she believed we hadn’t seen more cases of scurvy is because children eat so many crisps today, and they at least contain a small amount of vitamin C. While she may be right, the downside is that crisps also contain salt and harmful fats that contribute to weight gain and increased risk of heart disease in later life.
+I heard one dietician comment that the reason she believed we hadn’t seen more cases of scurvy is because children eat so many crisps today, and they at least contain a small amount of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+While she may be right, the downside is that crisps also contain salt and harmful fats that contribute to weight gain and increased risk of heart disease in later life.

 However, it’s not just a lack of fruit and vegetables that are causing our children to balloon, it’s what they are eating in their place.
 Refined carbohydrates – sugary cereals, white bread, fizzy drinks, sweets and processed convenience foods – now make up a large percentage of the diet for many.
 Not only do these foods contribute to rapid weight gain, they also increase risk of developing diabetes.

-The antidote is choosing wholegrain carbohydrates and balancing your intake with protein and plenty of nutrient-rich fruit and vegetables.
+The antidote is choosing wholegrain carbohydrates and balancing your intake with Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and plenty of nutrient-rich fruit and vegetables.
 The result is more energy, stable weight and less health complaints.
 (Find out more in the Special Report The Secret to Successful Weight Loss.)

 Even swapping a few common foods for healthier options can make a difference.
 For example: • Sugary and refined cereals for porridge or sugar-free muesli • Biscuits and puddings for fresh fruit • Crisps for unsalted raw nuts or seeds • Chips for new potatoes • Turkey or chicken nuggets for salmon fish fingers • Crisps and dips for carrot sticks and hummus • Fizzy drinks for fruit juice diluted 50/50 with sparkling water • White bread for wholemeal or granary • Chocolate spread and jam for nut butter